Topics, F

 Flat

-* Idea: A subset of a set which includes all points that depend on it; Used in Matroid Theory.
+* Idea: A subset of a set which includes all points that depend on it; It is used in Matroid Theory.

 Flat Manifolds > see types of spacetimes.